-Inclusion Criteria:
+Inclusion Criteria

-- Refractory menorrhagia with no definable organic cause - Female subject from age 25 to 50 years - Uterine sound measurement of 6.0cm to 10.0cm (external os to internal fundus) - One of the following criteria: - Documented history of menorrhagia secondary to abnormal uterine bleeding (AUB). - If a pictorial blood loss assessment chart (PBLAC) scoring systems is used, a minimum PBLAC score of ≥150 for 1 month prior to study enrollment. - Premenopausal at enrollment as determined by FSH measurement ≤ 40 mIU/mI - Not pregnant and no desire to be pregnant in the future - Patient agrees not to use hormonal contraception or any other medical intervention for bleeding during the study - Able to provide written informed consent using a form that has been approved by the reviewing IRB/EC - Subject agrees to follow-up exams and data collection, including ability to accurately use menstrual diaries for PBLAC analysis - Subject demonstrates an understanding on how to use menstrual diaries.
+- 1) Refractory menorrhagia with no definable organic cause - 2) Female subject from age 25 to 50 years - 3) Uterine sound measurement of 6.0cm to 10.0cm (external os to internal fundus) - 4) One of the following criteria: - A. Documented history of menorrhagia secondary to abnormal uterine bleeding (AUB). - B. If a pictorial blood loss assessment chart (PBLAC) scoring systems is used; a minimum PBLAC score of ≥150 for 1 month prior to study enrollment. - 5) Premenopausal at enrollment as determined by FSH measurement ≤ 40 mIU/mI - 6) Not pregnant and no desire to be pregnant in the future - 7) Patient agrees not to use hormonal contraception or any other medical intervention for bleeding during the study - 8) Able to provide written informed consent using a form that has been approved by the reviewing IRB/EC - 9) Subject agrees to follow-up exams and data collection, including ability to accurately use menstrual diaries for PBLAC analysis - 10) Subject who is literate or demonstrates an understanding on how to use menstrual diaries.

-Exclusion Criteria:
+Exclusion Criteria

-- Pregnancy or subject with a desire to conceive - Endometrial hyperplasia as confirmed by histology - Presence of active endometritis - Active pelvic inflammatory disease - Active sexually transmitted disease (STD), at the time of ablation Note: Treatment of STD documented in the chart serves as sufficient evidence of infection resolution.
-Patient may be considered for study enrollment. - Presence of bacteremia, sepsis, or other active systemic infection - Active infection of the genitals, vagina, cervix, uterus or urinary tract at the time of the procedure - Known/suspected gynecological malignancy within the past 5 years - Known clotting defects or bleeding disorders
+- 1) Pregnancy or subject with a desire to conceive - 2) Endometrial hyperplasia as confirmed by histology - 3) Presence of active endometritis - 4) Active pelvic inflammatory disease - 5) Active sexually transmitted disease (STD), at the time of ablation Note: Treatment of STD documented in the chart serves as sufficient evidence of infection resolution.
+Patient may be considered for study enrollment. - 6) Presence of bacteremia, sepsis, or other active systemic infection - 7) Active infection of the genitals, vagina, cervix, uterus or urinary tract at the time of the procedure - 8) Known/suspected gynecological malignancy within the past 5 years - 9) Known clotting defects or bleeding disorders - 10) Untreated/unevaluated cervical dysplasia (except CIN I) - 11) Known/suspected abdominal/pelvic cancer - 12) Prior uterine surgery (except low segment cesarean section) that interrupts the integrity of the uterine wall (e.g., myomectomy or classical cesarean section) - 13) Previous endometrial ablation procedure - 14) Currently on medications that could thin the myometrial muscle, such as long-term steroid use (except inhaler or nasal therapy for asthma) - 15) Currently on anticoagulants - 16) Abnormal or obstructed cavity as confirmed by hysteroscopy or saline infusion sonohysterography (SIS), specifically: - a.
+Septate or bicornuate uterus or other congenital malformation of the uterine cavity - b.
+Pedunculated or submucosal myomas distorting the uterine cavity - c.
+Polyps likely to be the cause of the subject's menorrhagia - d.
+Intramural or subserosal myomas that distort the uterine cavity - 17) Presence of an intrauterine device (IUD) which the patient is unwilling to have removed at the time of the operative visit - 18) Presence of an implantable contraceptive device (e.g., Essure[®] or Adiana[®]).

-- Untreated/unevaluated cervical dysplasia (except CIN I) - Known/suspected abdominal/pelvic cancer - Prior uterine surgery (except low segment cesarean section) that interrupts the integrity of the uterine wall (e.g., myomectomy or classical cesarean section) - Previous endometrial ablation procedure - Currently on medications that could thin the myometrial muscle, such as longterm steroid use (except inhaler or nasal therapy for asthma) - Currently on anticoagulants - Abnormal or obstructed cavity as confirmed by hysteroscopy or saline infusion sonohysterography (SIS), specifically: - Septate or bicornuate uterus or other congenital malformation of the uterine cavity - o Pedunculated or submucosal myomas distorting the uterine cavity - Polyps likely to be the cause of the subject's menorrhagia - $\,\circ\,$ Intramural or subserosal myomas that distort the uterine cavity - Presence of an intrauterine device (IUD) which the patient is unwilling to have removed at the time of the operative visit - Presence of an implantable contraceptive device (e.g., Essure[®] or Adiana[®]). - Subject currently on hormonal birth control therapy or unwilling to use a nonhormonal birth control post-ablation (including a Mirena[®] device). - Subject who is within 6-weeks post-partum. - Any general health condition which, in the opinion of the Investigator, could represent an increased risk for the subject - Any subject who is currently participating or considers future participation in any other research of an investigational drug or device.
+- 19) Subject currently on hormonal birth control therapy or unwilling to use a non-hormonal birth control post-ablation (including a Mirena[®] device). - 20) Subject who is within 6-weeks post-partum. - 21) Any general health condition which, in the opinion of the Investigator, could represent an increased risk for the subject - 22) Any subject who is currently participating or considers future participation in any other research of an investigational drug or device.